Decision problems for linear recurrences involving arbitrary real numbers: ``No''-instances of Ultimate Positivity

-\begin{Theorem} There exists an algorithm which takes as input a linear recurrence $(c,u)$ and halts if and only if $(c,u)$ is a negative instance of the Ultimate Positivity Problem. \end{Theorem} \begin{proof} Consider the following algorithm.
+\begin{thm} There exists an algorithm which takes as input a linear recurrence $(c,u)$ and halts if and only if $(c,u)$ is a robust ``no''-instance of the Ultimate Positivity Problem. \end{thm} \begin{proof} Consider the following algorithm.

 For all $p \in \N$ do the following: \begin{enumerate} \item Compute an approximate root clustering $\mathcal{C}$ of the characteristic polynomial of $(c,u)$ to accuracy $2^{-p}$. \item Compute a rational box $B$ of width $2^{-p}$ that contains the vector $u$ of initial values. \item For all possible root configurations $\mathcal{R}$ of $\mathcal{C}$ do the following: \begin{enumerate} \item Symbolically compute the exponential polynomial solution of the linear recurrence associated with $\mathcal{R}$. \item Use the symbolic exponential polynomial solution to construct a sentence in the first-order theory of the reals which expresses that for all points $\alpha \in D_{\mathcal{R}}$ and all $v \in B$ the formal leading coefficient of the largest real characteristic root in the exponential polynomial solution of the linear recurrence associated with $\alpha$ with initial values $v$ is negative or there exists a characteristic root $\lambda \in \C \setminus [0,+\infty)$ whose modulus is larger than any positive real characteristic root such that the coefficient of $\lambda$ is non-zero.
 If there exist no real roots then only include the second condition. \item Employ the Tarski-Seidenberg theorem to decide whether the above sentence is true.
 If it is true continue with the next root configuration, or leave the loop if there are no root configurations left.
 If the sentence is false break out of the loop and continue with the next $p$. \end{enumerate} \item If all sentences constructed in the above loop are true, then halt. \end{enumerate}